cathiele/rpngo/USER_GUIDE.md

 if the Pico sends you characters by setting the `.echo` variable to `true` or anything else (including deleted), to disable the printing.

-You can change startup behavior by editing `startup/lcd320.go`.
+You can change startup behavior by editing `startup/lcd320.go` or `.rpngo` in flash storage.

 You can use `tinygo monitor`, `screen`, `minicom` or some other serial communications software to send and